-- A "crime of violence" as defined in 18 USC §16 (see §52.47); - A theft offense (including receipt of stolen property) (see §52.46); - Burglary; - Offenses relating to commercial bribery, counterfeiting, forgery, or trafficking in vehicles that have had their identification numbers altered; - Offenses relating to obstruction of justice (including accessory after the fact under Pen C §32), perjury or subornation of perjury, or bribery of a winness; and - Using fraudulent documents to obtain an immigration benefit (except for a first offense solely to help a listed immediate family member).
+- A "crime of violence" as defined in 18 USC §16 (see §52.47); - A theft offense (including receipt of stolen property) (see §52.46); - Burglary;

+• Offenses relating to commercial bribery, counterfeiting, forgery, or trafficking in vehicles that have had their identification numbers altered;

+• Offenses relating to obstruction of justice (including accessory after the fact under Pen C §32), perjury or subornation of perjury, or bribery of a witness; and

+• Using fraudulent documents to obtain an immigration benefit (except for a first offense solely to help a listed immediate family member).

-8 USC §1101(a)(43)(F)-(G), (P), (R)-(S).
+8 USC 1101(a)(43)(F)-(G), (P), (R)-(S).
 All other aggravated felony convictions trigger deportation regardless of the sentence imposed.

 Strategy.
 For offenses depending on sentence, a sentence of 364 days or less (either as part of a judgment or condition of probation) will prevent the conviction from becoming an aggravated felony, so long as imposition of sentence has been suspended.
 Conviction of three counts of theft, with a 364-day sentence for each to run consecutively, for example, would not be considered an aggravated felony conviction, because each count is assessed separately to see whether it carries a 1-year sentence.
 It is necessary to avoid a state prison sentence, even if execution of sentence is suspended, because a suspended sentence would still be considered a sentence imposed for immigration purposes.
 Counsel may be able to negotiate an official sentence of 364 days (and thus avoid an aggravated felony) by waiving past and future credits.
 Such a waiver could result in the defendant's spending an amount of time in custody that is equivalent to the amount of time he or she would serve on a 2-year sentence if custody credits were awarded; more, if before the 364-day sentence is imposed, extra time is served and credits for that time are also waived.
-Similarly, on a probation violation, any on the original sentence, and the total of the two is the cumulative "sentence imposed" possible for the defendant to waive past credits, vacate the former sentence, and receive a new sentence that falls short of a total of 1 year or more, thus avoiding an aggravated sentence is imposed, the original sentence will be added to the probation violation sentence.
-A total sentence of 1 year or more (e.g., an original sentence of 9 months and trigger deportation as an aggravated felony.
+Similarly, on a probation violation, any custody time imposed for a probation violation is added to the custody time imposed on the original sentence, and the total of the two is the cumulative "sentence imposed" for the conviction.
+Matter of Ramirez (BIA 2010) 25 I&N Dec 203.
+It is sometimes possible for the defendant to waive past credits, vacate the former sentence, and receive a new sentence that falls short of a total of 1 year or more, thus avoiding an aggravated felony sentence.
+If the original sentence is not vacated before the probation violation sentence is imposed, the original sentence will be added to the probation violation sentence.
+A total sentence of 1 year or more (e.g., an original sentence of 9 months and a probation violation sentence of 3 months) will be considered a sentence of 12 months and trigger deportation as an aggravated felony.